Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Proposed method

 \subsection{Comparison model without physical guidance}

-To evaluate whether the clustered structure in the reservoir layer can improve learning performance without incorporating the coupling structure of the observed system, we designed a model called the randomly clustered ESN (RandC-ESN).
+As an ablation study, we evaluate whether introducing the clustered structure in the reservoir layer—serving as the sole inductive bias—can improve learning performance without incorporating any spatial structure knowledge of the underlying system.
+To this end, we design a comparison model termed randomly clustered ESN (RandC-ESN).
 As shown in Fig.~\ref{fig:ODE_and_ESN_models} (d), this model consists of a single reservoir composed of parallel, fully connected clusters.
-Each cluster corresponds to a specific dimension of the observed system and receives both its own dimension and a selection of randomly chosen dimensions from the input state, and the neuron connections between different clusters are randomly activated.
-We use a designed probability governing the random connections in both the input and reservoir layers to ensure that the overall sparsity of these layers matches that of the PGC-ESN.
+Each cluster corresponds to a specific dimension (or unit) of the observed ODE (or PDE) system and receives both its own dimension (unit) and a selection of randomly chosen dimensions (units) from the input state.
+Inter-cluster neuron connections are randomly activated without any weight bias, ensuring that no spatial structure knowledge of the underlying system is exploited.
+We use a designed probability governing the random connections in both the input and reservoir layers to ensure that the overall density of these layers matches that of the PGC-ESN.